 The company adds, “Still, while there’re some differing opinions about when to bust out the candles and cake, one fun fact is that our first doodle was posted even before Google was officially incorporated (August 30th, 1998 vs. September 4th, 1998).
 With a company that’s got fun as deeply embedded in its DNA as Google, it seems fitting that any function would be a real bash, if you will.”

-As we celebrate the 20th birthday, I’m excited about the plans this company plans to execute in the future and milestones it aims to achieve.
+As we celebrate the 23rd birthday, I’m excited about the plans this company plans to execute in the future and the milestones it aims to achieve.